andrew1024/scapy-lab/lab.md

     link/ether de:ad:be:ef:ca:fe brd ff:ff:ff:ff:ff:ff
 ```

-Notice the line containing `link/ether` which means Ethernet (IEEE 802.3) framing is used as the encapsulation type in the link layer.
+Notice the line containing `link/ether` for the *enp0s3* interfaces which means Ethernet (IEEE 802.3) framing is used as the encapsulation type in the link layer.
 Importantly, this means that applications performing packet sniffing on this interface will be presented with Ethernet frames by the Linux kernel.
-If you have a WiFi card connected to your system that has been placed into monitor mode, then you will see `link/ieee802.11/radiotap` instead where IEEE 802.11 frames will be presented instead.
+If you have a WiFi card that has been placed into monitor mode on your system, then you will see `link/ieee802.11/radiotap` instead where IEEE 802.11 frames will be presented to any sniffing applications.

 If you are unsure about what interface to use, then pick the one connected to your default gateway.
 You can find your default gateway by executing the following command: